AllKind/iptables-bash_completion/README.md

 Compatibility for future iptables versions cannot be promised, as new options may appear, which of course are currently unpredictable.

-Bash 3.x and upwards are supported.

-The bash_completion (v2.0+) package is highly recommended, though not mandatory.
+The bash-completion (v2.0+) package is highly recommended, though not mandatory.

 http://bash-completion.alioth.debian.org/

-Some things might not be that reliable without it.
+Some things might not be that reliable or feature rich without it.
 Also the colon (if there) is removed from COMP_WORDBREAKS.
 This alteration is globally, which might affect other completions, if they do not take care of it themselves.

+If the bash-completion package is available bash v4+ is required.
+Otherwise bash v3.2 and upwards are supported.

 Availability